 II.
 U.S. Coast Survey, 1843-1889

-Official incoming correspondence to Francis Blake from the U.S. Coast Survey office chiefly regarding business matters.
-Correspondents include Charles O. Boutelle and Thomas Oliver Selfridge (1836-1924) commissioning Blake as an astronomer with the Darien Exploring Expedition to survey the Isthmus of Darien, S.A. for an interoceanic canal, expense and pay accounts; charts and notebooks of weather, birds, and general observations at Observatory Island, S.A.
-Also, instructions for astronomical measurements from Julius Erasmus Hilgard (1825-1891) with respect to Blake's surveys determining the differences in longitudinal measurements between Greenwich, England, and the United States; letters and news clips regarding a federal investigation for alleged misappropriation of funds by Boutelle and Hilgard; and a scientific ledgerbook charting survey points at Keewaydin.
+Official incoming correspondence to Francis Blake from the U.S. Coast Survey office, chiefly regarding business matters.
+Correspondents include Charles O. Boutelle and Thomas Oliver Selfridge (1836-1924) commissioning Blake as an astronomer with the Darien Exploring Expedition to survey the Isthmus of Darien, S.A., for an interoceanic canal, as well as expense and pay accounts and charts and notebooks of weather, birds, and general observations at Observatory Island, S.A.
+Also, instructions for astronomical measurements from Julius Erasmus Hilgard (1825-1891) with respect to Blake's surveys determining the differences in longitudinal measurements between Greenwich, England, and the United States; letters and news clippings regarding a federal investigation for alleged misappropriation of funds by Boutelle and Hilgard; and a scientific ledger book charting survey points at Keewaydin.